Admission to Master’s Programmes

 • Admission offers will be made in two rounds via email and on the application portal: First List and Waitlist.

-• Admitted candidates must confirm and pay a refundable Admission Deposit of INR 5,000
+• Admitted candidates must confirm and pay a refundable Admission Deposit of INR 5,000.

 • Self-attested documents must be submitted and verified to complete admission; no original documents will be retained.

 • Shortlisted candidates can apply for financial assistance via the admissions portal.
-Applications for financial assistance will be evaluated only for selected candidates, after an offer of admission is made.
+Applications for financial assistance will be evaluated only for selected candidates after an offer of admission is made.

 Key Dates

-Online entrance exam 23 June 2025
+Online entrance exam 4 April 2026

-Declaration of shortlisted applicants 26 June 2025
+Declaration of shortlisted applicants 9 April 2026

-Finalisation of successful applicants 21 July – 1 August 2025
+Finalisation of successful applicants 4 May – 15 May 2026

-Commencement of academic session 1 September 2025
+Commencement of academic session 31 August 2026

-* For detailed information on key dates, please refer to the Prospectus.
+*For detailed information on key dates, please refer to the Prospectus.

 We use analytics and essential cookies to run the website and understand how visitors interact with it.
 By continuing, you agree to our use of cookies.